code-lab-org/stars-service/README.md

 ```
 sudo apt install git docker.io
 ```
 After installing docker, you will likely want to run it as a non-root user.
-You then need to get permission to access the Docker daemon socket.
+You then need to get permission to access the Docker daemon socket ([more information](https://docs.docker.com/engine/install/linux-postinstall/)).
 Run
 ```
 sudo groupadd docker
 sudo usermod -aG docker ${USER}